 In 1998 Richard Hake published a landmark study of the effectiveness of lecture-based instruction.
 The results were startling, to say the least, and have profoundly influenced the educational community in a broad spectrum of disciplines.
 Hake measured ``learning gain'' with a ``Force Concept Inventory'' exam given as both a pre-test and a post-test in introductory physics classes.
-The key figure, included here, shows the difference in learning gain between ``interactive engagement'' classes and ``traditional'' classes over a very large dataset.
+The key result, illustrated by the figure, shows the difference in learning gain between ``interactive engagement'' classes and ``traditional'' classes over a very large dataset.
 Hake defined an ``interactive engagement'' class as one where the instructor reported using ``heads-on'' or ``hands-on'' activities, as described by the educational literature, to promote conceptual understanding.
 He defined a ``traditional'' class as one where the instructor reported little or no use of interactive engagement techniques.

 The way to read the chart is to compare the colored entries, which represent traditional classrooms, with the transparent entries, which represent interactive classrooms.
 Closer to the diagonal line means better, and traditional courses (even when taught by otherwise stellar professors) generally aren't competitive with the interactive courses (even when taught by otherwise unremarkable professors).